Introduction

 Assignment

-The following assignment is designed to help you practice the skills learnt so far in the course and explore automation using the graphical modeler.
+The following assignment is designed to help you practice the skills learnt so far in the course and explore automation using the model designer.

 Your task is to create a model called Calculate Highway Statistics that will automate the workflow outlined in the previous section 1.
 Using Processing Toolbox.